doubleaaron/RoboND-Perception-Project/writeup.md

 ---
 ### Writeup / README

+In this project, you must assimilate your work from previous exercises to successfully complete a tabletop pick and place operation using PR2 and it's (RGB+Depth) camera.

+The purpose of this Project is given the cluttered tabletop scenario, you must implement a perception pipeline using your work from Perception Exercises 1,2 and 3 to identify target objects from a so-called “Pick-List” in that particular order, pick up those objects and place them in corresponding dropboxes.
+The PR2 has been outfitted with an RGB-D sensor much like the one you used in previous exercises.
+This sensor however is a bit noisy, much like real sensors, so you must employ Statistical Outlier removal filtering in PCL to remove this real world noise.

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.